Kartik9077/Movie_Booking_System/README.md

 - 🎟 Select seats with a real-time availability check.
 - 💳 Secure booking and simulated payment gateway integration.
 - 📜 Booking history and ticket confirmation receipt.
-- 👩‍💻 Admin panel to add/manage movies and showtimes.

 ---

 ## 🛠 Tech Stack